 Q&A: Brian Marquis Gives Warped Tour an Added Dimension

-At Vans Warped Tour, Brian Marquis (formerly of post-hardcore band Therefore I Am) manages what many old school punks wouldn’t have brian_marquis_2014imagined ever seeing at a festival of this nature: a strictly acoustic stage.
+At Vans Warped Tour, Brian Marquis (formerly of post-hardcore band Therefore I Am) manages what many old school punks wouldn’t have imagined ever seeing at a festival of this nature: a strictly acoustic stage.

 Known as the Acoustic Basement Stage, this quieter side of Warped features artists that Marquis sees as capable of offering of “something special,” as well as acts participating on other stages who may want the chance to showcase their softer side.